jxu/project-euler-offline/README.md

 Project Euler Offline
 =====================
 All Project Euler problems, with MathJax and images, as a single PDF.
-Additional text files are provided.
-[Get the releases here.](https://github.com/wxv/project-euler-offline/releases)
+Additional text files and animated GIFs are provided.
+[Get the releases here.](https://github.com/jxu/project-euler-offline/releases)

 Please report any inaccuracies or give feedback.
 Thanks.